 Described in a commemorative book as 'a thunderous progress through thousands of miles lit to incandescence by the affection and enthusiasm of nine million devoted subjects', the tour was one of the major displays of mass public celebration of the monarchy.

-Sir William Dargie was an eight-time winner of the Archibald Prize for portraiture and an accomplished war artist with the Australian forces during the Second World War.
+Sir William Dargie was an 8-time winner of the Archibald Prize for portraiture and an accomplished war artist with the Australian forces during the Second World War.

 Intended to commemorate the historic Royal Tour of Australia from February to April 1954, permission to arrange the necessary sittings for this significant portrait was obtained by Prime Minister Robert Menzies.